catalinpatularu78/carsurfing/README.txt

 			* From is the same as to location.
 			* No spaces left in the ride.

+		**** 5 ****
-		5.  to search for a ride by from/to location send GET request to resource URL with the from/to location in the path.
+		to search for a ride by from/to location send GET request to resource URL with the from/to location in the path.
 E.g. http://localhost:10555/rideapi/rides/Athlone/Kinnegad
-		NOTE: nNotes from point 4 above are valid for this use case as well.
+		NOTE: Notes from point 4 above are valid for this use case as well.

+		**** 6 ****
+		to book a ride send POST request to resource URL  http://localhost:10555/rideapi/rides/booking with body {
+  			 "rideId": 1,
+   			"passengerId": 3
+			}
+		NOTE: The use case will add the booking and decrease the number of spaces left if the booking is successful, only if the following conditions are true:
+		1. if spaces are still available
+		2. if a ride exists with the requested ID
+		3. if the same booking for the same passenger doesn't exist